 Michael Huncharek and Joshua Muscat authored the cancer study while at their respective schools of medicine.
 It was not the first time ovarian cancer and talcum powder were studied under the same lens.
 Scientists published their first evidence connecting the two back in 1971.

 After that, Dr. Daniel Cramer, a Harvard professor at Boston hospital, conducted his popular cancer study.
 The study assessed 215 white females with epithelial ovarian cancers and 215 control women from the general population.
 Among the cancer group, 92% reported regular talcum powder use (either as a dusting powder on the perineum or onto sanitary napkins).
 The cancer study reported that perineal talc dusting significantly increased ovarian cancer risks.
-In fact, it showed that women using talcum powder regularly were nearly twice as likely to develop ovarian cancer.
+In fact, it showed women with regular talcum powder use were nearly 2x more likely to develop ovarian cancer.

 But Johnson & Johnson paid the Penn State research paper’s authors to refute these claims.
 It states, “measures of internal talc exposure such as talc-dusted diaphragms and latex condoms show not relationship with ovarian cancer risk.”
 The study also states, “Talc is not genotoxic.”
 The study adamantly discounts any claim that links talcum powder use to ovarian cancer.